Appaloosa Horse Club: Appaloosa racing

-The first pari-mutual race for Appaloosas was held in Albuquerque, New Mexico, in 1962; that same year the Texas Appaloosa Horse Club and Gillespie County Fair Association held its first race meet for Appaloosas in Texas at Fredericksburg.
-In 1963 the first World Wide Derby was run at Albuquerque; the World Wide Futurity holds the record for the highest Appaloosa purse at $160,593, offered in 1980.
+The first pari-mutuel race for Appaloosas was held in 1962 at Albuquerque, New Mexico; that same year the Texas Appaloosa Horse Club and Gillespie County Fair Association held its first race meet for Appaloosas in Texas at Fredericksburg.
+In 1963, the first World Wide Derby was run at Albuquerque; the World Wide Futurity holds the record for the highest Appaloosa purse at $160,593, offered in 1980.
 The ApHC began its race medallion award system in 1973, awarding 27 medallions to Appaloosa racehorses.

-Appaloosa races are now held in 10 states, with Oklahoma, California, and Idaho topping the list.
-In 1994 the National Color Breed Racing Council formed to promote Appaloosa and Paint racing as a joint venture.
+Appaloosa races are now held in ten states, with Oklahoma, California, and Idaho topping the list.
+In 1994, the National Color Breed Racing Council formed to promote Appaloosa and Paint racing as a joint venture.

-Appaloosa racehorses can earn various awards from the ApHC, including a Racing Register of Merit, year-end awards, medallions and regional awards.
+Appaloosa racehorses can earn various awards from the ApHC, including a Racing Register of Merit, year-end awards, medallions, and regional awards.
 The ApHC also records world and track records for Appaloosa racehorses.
 The Appaloosa Race Hall of Fame was formed in 1988, inducting eight racehorses and eight influential horsemen.
 Nominations are submitted by ApHC members and voted on by the Executive Race Committee.
 Horses must be deceased prior to eligibility for induction.